K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger takes current rates daily.
 5. Login and logout of Account
-6. Advising on when to buy or sell
+6. Advising on when to buy or sell and graphs past rates rise/fall

 # Criteria B: Design